geminoa/dpdk-vagrant/README.md

 ```

 (3) Run DPDK applications.
-Login h1 or h3, then compile and run applications as following.
+Login h1 (or h2), then compile and run applications as following.
 ```
 $ vagrant ssh h1
 Welcome to Ubuntu 14.04.4 LTS (GNU/Linux 4.2.0-35-generic x86_64)